charming-art/terminal/README.md

 You may already found something not workd as expexted.

-- square and ellipse drawn on the terminal are deformation.
+- Squares and ellipses drawn on the terminal are deformative.
-- color with unicode character cause some confusing result.
+- Color with unicode character cause some confusing result.

-The first one is that each cell of the terminal are not square whose width doesn't equal its height.
+The first one is that each cell of the terminal are not square which means that its width doesn't equal to its height.
 And the second one is that normally ascii codes need one cell to display and unicodes need two cell to display.

 In order to solve both of them, you can change the renderer of Chamring to `DOUBLE` mode when you call `size()` or `full_screen()`.
 In that mode, Charming will use two cells to display both of ascii codes and unicodes.